migueling/domain-driven-design/README.md

 ## Part 2 - Sku Generation

 Your job is to implement a new mechanism to generate product _Skus_ based on the product name and category.
-There is a new method in the _Sku_ class that you need to modify to do this excercise.
-Use Test Driven Development to do implement the new behavior of Sku generation.
+There is a new method in the _Sku_ class named `generate` that you need to modify to do this excercise.
+Use Test Driven Development to implement the new behavior of Sku generation.

 Example sku generation: